Skip to content

 Required security checks and readings

 • Once a year, a representative from your service provider will visit you to read your meter.
 This will allow for a correction of the monthly estimates (which means you either pay more or get some money back).
 In some cases you may also read the meter yourself and send it directly to the supplier.
 It’s advisable to photograph the meter in your new home on the day you move in to ensure your service provider won’t overcharge.
+Smart meters, digital meters that automatically transmit the reading to the energy supplier, are increasingly being installed.

 • If your home is heated with gas, your central boiler (Therme) and other equipment are subject to an annual security check.
 You’ll need to make the appointment yourself and pay the costs, which can range from €130 to €250.
 A sticker placed on the boiler is your proof of a successful check-up and will also show the date your next inspection is due.
 Keep in mind that you’ll be steeply fined if you fail to do this, as regular maintenance is key to the safe use of gas for both yourself and your neighbors.